benpickles/parklife/README.md

 ### Changing the build output directory

 The build directory shouldn't exist and is destroyed and recreated before each build.
+Defaults to `build`.

 ```ruby
 Parklife.application.config.build_dir = 'my/build/dir'